Sam is National Numeracy’s Chief Executive, joining to lead the organisation towards a new five-year strategy.

 Operations & Finance

-Emily oversees the finance and HR functions as well as general office management.
-She also works with the team on funding bids and is responsible for reporting to funders.
+Emily oversees the finance and HR functions as well as general office management, GDPR and governance matters.
+She also works with the team on charitable funding bids.

 She has an editorial background including working in educational publishing.